zextras/tech-doc/source/carbonio/_management/backup.rst

 Setting the Backup Path
 ~~~~~~~~~~~~~~~~~~~~~~~

-The Backup Path can be set both via GUI and via CLI:

-- Via GUI: in the "Backup" section of the |carbonio| Administration
-  Console, under "Backup Path".

 - Via CLI: using the `carbonio config server`
   command to change the ``ZxBackup_DestPath`` config key.